UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-1/notes.md

     - System Libraries
     - User Applications

- TOPICS TO COVER IN LINUX:
+ TOPICS TO COVER IN LINUX:-
  --------------------------
     - Linux Documentation
     - Components of Linux